-Humans share about 60% of their genetic code with bananas.
-You share 85% with mice, 96% with chimps, and 70% with slugs.
-The genetic code of life is so conserved that we're essentially variations on a 4-billion-year-old theme.
+Humans share about 25% of their protein-coding genes with bananas—the ancient "housekeeping" genes essential for all cellular life.
+You share 85% with mice, 96% with chimps, and surprisingly much with slugs.
+The genetic code of life is so conserved that we are essentially variations on a 4-billion-year-old theme.

 You Are Not an Individual.
 You Are a 4-Billion-Year-Old Echo.